VipeCloud/vipecloud_api/README.md

 #### Create new / update existing Contact List in VipeCloud
 ```
-POST /contact_list(/:id)
+POST /contact_lists(/:id)
 ```
 If creating a new list, a list name must be present.
 Creating an "empty" list - a list with a list_name and no contacts is allowed.
 VipeCloud will check for and not add duplicates to this list, based on email address.
 VipeCloud will also not add contacts that have unsubscribed from this user, bounced, or verified as undeliverable.

+When submitting contacts EITHER include the contacts_master_id or fields for the contact.
+If the latter, we will search for an existing contact in your account with that email address.
+If found, the submitted fields will override current values.
+If not found, a new contact record will be created.
 ```
 {
  "list_name" : "LIST_NAME", //only if creating a new list
  "contacts" : [
     {
+      "contacts_master_id" : 123 //submit EITHER the contacts_master_id or fields for the contact
+    },
+    {
-      "first_name"  : "Wiley",  // required
+      "first_name"  : "Wiley",  // required if creating new contact
-      "email" : "wiley.coyote@acme.com", // required
+      "email" : "wiley.coyote@acme.com", // required if creating new contact
       "last_name" : "Coyote",
       "phone" : "1234567890",
       "company" : "Acme",
-    },
-    {
-    ...
     }
  ]
 }